PaulRvD/paulrvd.github.io/freetime/cooking/cooking.markdown

 lang: en
 ---
 # Introduction
 I am by far no professional chef, nor do I intend to create a foodblog.
-But I enjoy cooking and thought it is nice to create a page for some of the recepies I like.
+However, I enjoy cooking and thought it is nice to create a page for some of the recepies I like.
-The recepies aren't listed in any particular order for now, but I put together a list of recepies that are available in english as well as provide links to recepies that are only available in one of the other languages at the moment.
+The recepies aren't listed in any particular order for now, but I've put together a list of recepies that are available in English.
+I've also as provided links to recepies that are only available in one of the other languages at the moment.
 ### English Recepies
  - [Empandas](/freetime/cooking/empanadas) - a recepie form my dads childhood
  - [Pastel de Choclo](/freetime/cooking/pastel-de-choclo) - also from my dads childhood